INTRODUCTION FOR SUSTAINABLE BUSINESSES

 Beyond harnessing the natural power of the Earth for clean energy, wind projects provide new jobs in the green economy and help developing and middle-income countries become energy-independent.

-Value created through Climate+ projects
+Value created and SDG impact through Climate+ projects

 By choosing Gold Standard-certified projects for your carbon credit purchases, you can drive positive change beyond climate mitigation.
 For each tonne of CO2 mitigated, projects deliver up to $465 in additional value toward the Sustainable Development Goals (SDGs).